Brass & Percussion Program Director and Lecturer in Trombone

 Stephen Perdicaris, lecturer in trombone, has taught at the University of the Pacific since 1993.
 He received his B.M. degree from the University of North Texas, M.N.A. degree from the University of San Francisco, and was awarded an Associate Certificate with Honors in trombone performance from the Royal College of Music in London.
 His major teachers include Leon Brown, Mark Lawrence, and Carl Lenthe.

-In the Conservatory, Mr. Perdicaris teaches trombone, and is Director of Operations and Pacific Music Camp.
+In the Conservatory, Mr. Perdicaris teaches trombone, brass techniques class, and is Director of Operations and Pacific Music Camp.